InPermutation/language_sandbox/README.md

 Guidelines
 ----------

+1. Please make a fork for your langague to put your work on if you plan on doing a pull request.
-1. Entries that include unit tests are always a good idea.
+2. Entries that include unit tests are always a good idea.
-2. All entries should follow the tenants of good style for their language.
+3. All entries should follow the tenants of good style for their language.
-3. Clarity is more important than speed or efficiency.
+4. Clarity is more important than speed or efficiency.

 > Although you may include more elegant entries alongside a clear example.

-4. Please make a fork for your langague to put your work on if you plan on doing a pull request.

-> If not, then feel free to write in your favorite language on the master branch from your fork.